yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/supported-os-and-arch.md

 ### Oracle Linux and AlmaLinux notes

-YugabyteDB Anywhere support for Oracle Linux 8 and AlmaLinux OS 8 has the following limitations:
+YBA support for Oracle Linux 8 and AlmaLinux OS 8 has the following limitations:

 * Oracle Linux 8 uses the `firewall-cmd` client to set default target `ACCEPT`.
 * On Oracle Linux 8, only the Red Hat Linux-compatible kernel is supported, to allow port changing.
 The Unbreakable Enterprise Kernel (UEK) is not supported.
 * Systemd services are only supported in YugabyteDB Anywhere 2.15.1 and later versions.